-With 58% of member companies having teams of 3 to 9 people allocated to developing bots, this issue is expected to grow importance as companies rapidly move beyond proof of concept to full scale implementations.
+With 58% of member companies having teams of 3 to 9 people allocated to developing bots, this issue is expected to grow in importance as companies rapidly move beyond proof of concept to full-scale implementations.

 iPollingTM Results Review

-Recently a Peeriosity iPollingTM question was created to provide insight to how companies are approaching this very important topic.
-For even more details, members are encouraged to view the April 11, 2019 PeercastTM recording that featured a panel representing three member companies candidly discussing this issue.
+Recently a Peeriosity iPollingTM question was created to provide insight into how companies are approaching this very important topic.
+For even more details, members are encouraged to view the April 11, 2019, PeercastTM recording that featured a panel representing three member companies candidly discussing this issue.

 To the question of how to retain talent once you have it, 40% are focused on creating challenging and important assignments where Intelligent Automation staff can make a difference, and 10% are evenly split between relying on the company culture and creating financial incentives.
 The balance of 50% of member companies indicate they don’t have enough experience to know yet, so this issue will likely be fluid as companies gain more hands-on experience with this issue.